iraycd/Math2Code/README.md

-programming
+Programming
 ===========

-Step by step problems for learning programming in a better way
+Step by step problems for learning programming in a better way.